 Writing tuition checks to your grandchild’s school is certainly an effective way of accomplishing your goal if you are interested in covering part or all of the bill.
 Just be sure to consider all implications.

 The potential downside is that your gift likely will negatively impact your grandchild’s eligibility for financial aid, assuming he or she would qualify.
 If you are making this gift before 2024, check with the parents and/or a counselor or college aid expert to learn how it might reduce aid available through the student’s FAFSA application.
 While that becomes less of a concern beginning in 2024, you should still check with the college to see what impact a payment would have on any institutional aid they might provide.

 Enrolling in or contributing to a 529 college savings plan is one of the smartest financial moves you can make on behalf of a grandchild, with tax benefits for you as well.
-These plans offer significant federal income tax breaks, sometimes state tax benefits as well and a low-maintenance, largely self-controlled way to save for college.
+As mentioned above, these plans offer significant federal income tax breaks, sometimes state tax benefits as well and a low-maintenance, largely self-controlled way to save for college.
 You simply need to think ahead, ideally way ahead, to maximize the benefit of this strategy.

 Grandparents can establish 529s and name the grandchildren as beneficiaries.
-Unlike Coverdell education savings accounts, which have contribution limits of $2,000 a year, 529s have high contribution limits – ranging from around $235,000 on the low end to more than $550,000 per beneficiary with most plans – and you can make a single lump-sum gift of as much as $80,000 ($160,000 for married couples) without suffering tax-wise.
-Special rules for 529s allow you to front-load them by contributing up to five years’ worth of annual $14,000 gifts at once without incurring a gift tax.
+Unlike Coverdell education savings accounts, which have contribution limits of $2,000 a year, 529s have high contribution limits – ranging from around $235,000 on the low end to more than $550,000 per beneficiary, depending on the state.
+You can make a single lump-sum gift of as much as $80,000 ($160,000 for married couples) without suffering tax-wise, as special rules for 529s allow you to front-load them by contributing up to five years’ worth of annual $16,000 gifts at once without incurring a gift tax.

 If your grandchild does not attend college, you can avoid a tax penalty by changing the beneficiary.
 The IRS allows one tax-free rollover every 12 months to another 529 plan (although contributions to 529 plans could be subject to the GSTT if the new beneficiary is a family member in a different generation).
 Otherwise, you will face penalties on withdrawals if the money is not used for qualified education expenses.
 Qualified education expenses now include vocational and trade school, or even public or private elementary and secondary school.

 Setting aside money for a child or grandchild in a UGMA (Uniform Gifts to Minors Act) or UTMA (Uniform Transfers to Minors Act) account has been popular since long before 529s.
-They are simple to set up, the grandchild’s first $1,000 of unearned income is sheltered from taxes and there is no limit on contributions or restriction on what the funds can be used for.
+They are simple to set up, the grandchild’s first $1,150 of unearned income is sheltered from taxes and there is no limit on contributions or restriction on what the funds can be used for.

 The giant downside is that the child gains full control at adulthood – age 18 or 21, depending on the state.
 Thus there is no assurance that the money will be spent on college.
-The same negative impact on financial aid eligibility as in the above strategies applies here, too; the value of a custodial account will be counted as a student asset on the FAFSA and it could trigger the kiddie tax.
+If there are significant assets in this account, too, the kiddie tax can become a big issue.